sevragorgia/CBAS/Scripts/CBAS_DeSeq2_Analysis.md

 Transcriptome assembly and annotation
 -------------------------------------

 Reads were quality controled using FastQC [6] and filtered using the BioLite program filter\_illumina.cpp [7].
 The surviving read pairs from all libraries were concatenated to produce two fastq files that were used for *de novo* transcriptome assembly in Trinity v2.0.6 (using the --normalize\_reads flag).
 The resulting contigs (with lenght \>=200bp) were annotated against the Uniprot (SwissProt) [8] and *Amphimedon queenslandica* isoforms (AQU2 proteins) [9] using blastx v2.2.29+ with an expectation cutoff of 0.001.
 Only the best match per contig was saved and the blast results were saved using blast's XML format converted to a 25 column table [10].
 Both tables (i.e. [UNIPROT](https://github.com/sevragorgia/CBAS/tree/master/Annotations/Uniprot) and [AQU2](https://github.com/sevragorgia/CBAS/tree/master/Annotations/AQU2)) are available for download in the [project repository](https://github.com/sevragorgia/CBAS).
+Transcripts were translated using the program TransDecoder.LongOrfs [11] and the resulting cds, mRNA, bed, gff3 and pep files stored in the [project repository](https://github.com/sevragorgia/CBAS/tree/master/Annotations/Transdecoder) and used in the construction of an annotation metatable.

 Differential gene expression analysis
 -------------------------------------